Help | Scheduling recurring Slack messages

 Some notes on recurring messages:

-- Messages can't be scheduled in the past
+- Messages can not be scheduled in the past

-- Messages can only be scheduled to one user, conversation or channel at a time.
+- Messages can only be scheduled to one user, conversation or channel at a time due to API limitations.

 - We store the message ID in our database so we can track your recurring messages, but no message content or identifiable information is stored.
 The message ID is not enough to identify your message without a token.